 - Palais Omnisport de Bercy (sporting events and music concerts)

-The Thirteenth is a mostly middle residential area that centers around Place d’Italie and lies just south of the Latin Quarter.
+The Thirteenth is a mostly family-focused residential area that centers around Place d’Italie and lies just south of the Latin Quarter.
 The Butte aux Cailles is a small hill southwest of Place d’Italie with a very lively community and a growing bar scene.
-The area is home to Paris’ older Chinatown (no more centered in the North in Belleville district).
+The area is home to Paris’ older Chinatown (now more centered in the North of Paris in the Belleville district).
 Many urban redevelopment projects are underway in the sections bordering the Seine, including France’s new national library and the high-tech Metro line 14.
 This new line will surely help this district’s popularity in the near future.

 - Hôpital Pitié-Salpêtrière (beautiful 19th century construction)

 - Gare d’Austerlitz (train station opened in 1840)